Yttrium-tYcLief/sod-guides/enclave/boss1.md

 > * As long as victims stay within range of a spreader, the victim debuff will continuously refresh, though if they make enough room that it no longer refreshes, it'll fall off quickly.
 > * The victim debuff stacks - if a victim is within range of 2 spreaders, they'll have 2 stacks and take 600 damage per second.
 > * Spreaders will not take damage from their own spreader debuff, but they can be victims to another spreader.

+{: .new-title .fs-3}
+> NEW - Changed 4/15/25
+>
+> The victim debuff now uses the [Insect Swarm](https://www.wowhead.com/classic/spell=24977/insect-swarm) icon, making it easier to tell these apart.

 [Prey on the Weak](https://www.wowhead.com/classic/spell=1231342/prey-on-the-weak) is a permanent aura affecting all players in every phase of this fight.
 It will cause any players who are not within ~6 yards of another player to be attacked by mirror images of Balnazzar.
 This looks sort of like the Hakkar HM Panther attack.
 This is less punishing in phases 2 and 3 due to mechanics in those phases encouraging clustering.